micaavigliano/mapbox-vue/README.md

 - You can spend as much time as you need but we don't want to take a lot of your time so do whatever you want or you can.
 To solve all items is not mandatory.
 - You can run the project locally or you can use Docker, either way is OK.
 - Code styling is important, you can use Prettier or any other option.
 - Basic scaffold application with Vue/Vuetify app is available.
-If you don't feel comformtable with it, you can start from scratch with React or any other toolset.
+If you don't feel comfortable with it, you can start from scratch with React or any other toolset.
-- You are able to use any tool/library that makes your work easier.
+- You are able to use any tool/library that makes your work faster/easier.

 ### How to do it